 - Dehydration or malnutrition

-If you see any of these signs of nursing home negligence, you should immediately contact the lawyers at the Law Offices of Craig L. Cook as well as law enforcement.
+If you see any of these signs of nursing home negligence, you should immediately contact a nursing home negligence lawyer and law enforcement.
 Acting quickly is vital if you want to keep your loved one safe.

 What to Do If You Suspect That Your Loved One Is Being Abused or Neglected